 \section{Loose Ends}

-We have seen that `` intrinsic'' scalar fields with several desirable properties can be identified in an SU(2) $\otimes$ U(1) gauge theory, and that one can well go a certain distance in replaying with them the standard scenario of spontaneous symmetry breaking and mass generation.
-Nevertheless, the article, despite its lenght, has left several unresolved questions.
+We have seen that ``intrinsic'' scalar fields with several desirable properties can be identified in an SU(2) $\otimes$ U(1) gauge theory, and that one can go quite some distance in replaying with them the standard scenario of spontaneous symmetry breaking and mass generation.
+Nevertheless, the article, despite its length, has left several unresolved questions.
 It is useful to enunciate these in closing.